Article written by

-A blunt is very similar to a joint, except it’s rolled with cigar papers.
+A blunt is similar to a joint, except it’s rolled with cigar papers.
 To roll and smoke a blunt, follow the same steps for a joint.
-Keep in mind that blunt wraps and cigar papers are often made of tobacco leaves, which contain nicotine and other harmful chemicals.
+Keep in mind that blunt wraps and cigar papers are often made of tobacco leaves containing nicotine and other harmful chemicals.
 It’s wise to refrain from using cannabis in this manner as it’s not the safest alternative.

 How to Smoke a Pipe

 This is one of the most accessible routes for smoking marijuana.
 A pipe is a handheld smoking device with a bowl-shaped end where the cannabis gets packed.
 Pipes are often made from glass and come in various designs.
 Here’s how to pack and smoke a pipe:

 - Grind the cannabis into small bits with a grinder or your fingers.

 - Fill the pipe bowl with ground herb.

 - Use a lighter or hemp wick to spark the bowl.